Updated: Jul 11

 Champion- 11 Year Old, Oldenburg, Gelding, Chestnut, (still thinks he's 4) Super brave, incredible scope and excellent schooling/flatwork, Jumping record 1.75m or 1.50m course.

-James VDB- 6 Year Old, KWPN, Gelding, Bay, (doesn't realise he's only 6) Incredibly sensitive but very brave, very chilled on the flat, but pretty fiery to jump.
+James VDB- 6 Year Old, KWPN, Gelding, Bay, (he doesn't realise he's only 6) He is incredibly sensitive but very brave, very chilled on the flat, but pretty fiery to jump.
 Jumping record 1.35m Young horse classes.

 Since about a week ago the lockdown has been eased in Dubai and so we are allowed to visit and ride our horses, providing we wear a mask and have out temperature checked at the gate.
 That being said I have decided not to start riding my horses just yet, I will let them continue their holiday until the end of the month when I will then start to walk and hack them before building up their workload, as its not coming into the Dubai summer where it gets incredibly hot and humid (up to 50 degrees in the day), now is not the ideal time to be bringing horses back into work and would usually be the time we will wind down their workload, ready for a light easy summer.
 James and Champion will not be brought back into full work until the end of August/ beginning of September so for now I am just hand walking, grazing and long reining them as well as their time in the paddock, walker and lunging.